Release Notes 1.4

 Upgrading from 1.3.5

-Because of the significant UI changes between 1.3 and 1.4 (see below), we highly recommend disabling any themes or UI customisations before upgrading Confluence.
+Because of the significant UI changes between 1.3 and 1.4 (see below), we highly recommend disabling any themes or UI customizations before upgrading Confluence.

 After upgrading to 1.4, administrators will need to rebuild the site's search-index to ensure all the new search features are enabled.
 Do this from the Content Indexing section of the global administration menu.